-UNC CHARLOTTE ACADEMIC PROCEDURE: TEACHING LOAD
+UNC CHARLOTTE ACADEMIC PROCEDURE: FACULTY WORKLOAD

 I. Executive Summary

-The Board of Governors policy on faculty teaching loads (UNC Policy Manual 400.3.4) assigns UNC Charlotte faculty responsibility for five courses per year.
+The UNC System Policy on Faculty Workload (UNC Policy Manual 400.3.4) and its associated Regulation 400.3.4[R] require all UNC institutions to develop and implement policies and procedures to establish, publish, and monitor specific academic unit workload requirements.
+UNC Policy 400.3.4 assigns all full-time faculty in the UNC system responsibility for a 1.0 Full-Time Equivalency (defined as 24 credit hours or contact hour equivalents per academic year, along with other routinely expected faculty duties) workload.
+Appointments of 9-months’ duration or longer, with an assignment meeting the institution’s definition of 1.0 FTE, are considered full-time.
+Routinely expected faculty duties are defined in the policy as advising, committee work, and professional development.

 It is common practice in universities to vary teaching loads for individual faculty in order to meet institutional goals.
-The policy allows for variation as long as the standard is met in the aggregate.
-The purpose of UNC Charlotte’s Teaching Load procedure is to provide guidance on how teaching loads may be differentiated to address the different facets of our institutional mission.
+The System Policy allows for differential teaching loads based on individual faculty contributions, as identified in the faculty member’s annual work plan.
+The purpose of UNC Charlotte’s Faculty Workload procedure is to establish an institutional policy in compliance with UNC Policy 400.3.4 and Regulation 400.3.4[R] by providing guidance on how faculty workloads may be differentiated to address the different facets of our institutional mission.

 II.
 Procedure Statement

-These guidelines apply to all full-time members of the faculty with the rank of Lecturer or above, including those with special faculty appointments such as clinical faculty, teaching faculty, professors of practice, etc. Research faculty paid from non-state sources are excluded.
-A course is defined as an organized section using the Delaware study terminology, as prescribed by UNC system policy [1].
+This procedure applies to all full-time members of the faculty who have been appointed for longer than one year, including those with Special Faculty Appointments as defined in UNC Charlotte Academic Procedure: Special Faculty Appointments.
+Research faculty paid from non-state sources are excluded from the requirements of this procedure.
+The FTE teaching load requirement is 24 credit hours (or equivalent contact hours) per academic year.
 Faculty teaching load includes both graduate and undergraduate instruction.
-The period of measurement for the teaching load procedure is the academic year and does not include summer terms.
+The period of measurement for application of this workload procedure is the academic year and does not include summer terms.

-[1] For reporting purposes the Board of Governors will annually review data from the National Study of Instructional Costs & Productivity (The Delaware Study) of teaching loads for full time equivalent faculty within the University.
-The Delaware Study provides comparable teaching data at the discipline level using the following faculty categories: regular tenure stream, other regular, supplemental and teaching assistants.
-Teaching load is derived by the number of organized class courses a faculty member is assigned in a given semester.
-Courses that are not conducted in regularly scheduled class meetings, such as “readings,” “special topics,” “problems” or “research” courses, including dissertation/thesis research, and “individual lesson” courses (typically in music and fine arts) are excluded from the Teaching Load calculation.

-Principles:
+III.
+Workload Principles:

-It is our responsibility to offer high quality, accessible instruction to our students.
+It is UNC Charlotte’s responsibility to offer high quality, accessible instruction to our students.
 Teaching loads must be assigned to ensure the availability of courses that will allow our students to meet the requirements for graduation in a timely manner.

 Variations in teaching load must be administered fairly, consistent with general standards of faculty productivity, and standards for faculty rank.

-A teaching load of five courses per year is considered the standard load for a faculty member whose performance is deemed satisfactory in instruction, research, and service.
+A teaching load of 24 credit hours (or equivalent contact hours) per academic year, along with routinely expected faculty duties such as service and professional development together constitute a full workload and a 1.0 FTE appointment.

-Criteria for variations in teaching loads for individual faculty:
+IV.
+Criteria for differential teaching loads for individual faculty:

-UNC Policy Manual 400.3.4 identifies possible grounds for teaching load reductions.
+UNC Policy Manual 400.3.4 identifies acceptable justifications for differential teaching loads.
 Teaching loads may be increased or decreased depending on the responsibilities and performance of an individual faculty member.

-Loads exceeding 24 credit hours per year may be assigned to faculty whose primary responsibility is in undergraduate teaching and advising.
+Teaching loads exceeding 24 credit hours per year may be assigned to faculty whose primary responsibility is in undergraduate teaching and advising.

-For tenure line faculty, assignments of fewer than five courses per year must reflect strong, ongoing contributions to the university’s research mission, a heavy commitment to graduate education, or significant administrative responsibility.
+Assignments of fewer than 24 credit hours per year must reflect an expectation of additional contributions which may include but are not limited to: strong ongoing contributions to the university’s research mission, a heavy commitment to graduate education, significant administrative responsibility, significant grant activity, and/or significant advising load.

-Non-tenure earning faculty who generally have a higher than average teaching load may be released from some teaching for training or grant activity in support of teaching or may be assigned other responsibilities such as advising, but must have permission of the dean for any release that reduces their teaching load below five courses/year.
+Colleges must establish typical percentages for teaching, research/creative activity, and service for each academic unit; define teaching, research/creative activity and service for their college; and establish guidelines under which deviations from the typical percentages may be approved within the college.
+The established percentages should define the correspondence between credit hours (or contact hour equivalents) and the percentage of time devoted to teaching.